muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

 ```
 This will create a directory `quantitative/heart/explainable-fsc` with the DT-FSCs for the heart disease case study and also print the results in the terminal.

-# README: Generating Tables from DT-FSC, Skip DT-FSC, and General Case Using Cutoff Strategy

 ## Overview

-This repository contains `.dot` files for three different approaches to generating Decision Tree Finite State Controllers (DT-FSC):

-1. **DT-FSC (Iterative Method)**: The files generated using the iterative method.
-2. **Skip DT-FSC**: The files generated using the Skip DT-FSC method.
-3. **General Case Using Cutoff Strategy**: The files generated using the general case with a cutoff strategy.

 Each of these approaches has its own set of benchmarks stored in separate directories, along with a specific Python script to generate the corresponding tables.